 - Environmental Impact: Eco-friendly cores like Rockwool support compliance with green building certifications.

-UAE-Specific Challenges
+DUBAI-Specific Challenges

 - Climate: Panels must resist UV radiation, humidity, and sand abrasion, requiring robust coatings and sealants.